nduytg/home-docker-registry/README.md

 # Further improvements

-Use [S3](https://docs.docker.com/registry/storage-drivers/) as backend driver for Docker registry
+1. Use [S3](https://docs.docker.com/registry/storage-drivers/) as backend driver for Docker registry

-Use dragonfly as daemon set on each node to speed up image distribution time & offload traffic to docker-registry
+2. Use dragonfly as daemon set on each node to speed up image distribution time & offload traffic to docker-registry

+3. Set ACL for ingress + docker registry to only accept internal traffic

+4. Enable auto-scaling by prometheus + KEDA

+5. Change the Auth method to Token, instead of htpasswd

+6. Enable Docker proxy feature, cache dockerhub image on local to avoid the Dockerhub rate limit issue

 # TODO
-1. Add yaml lint checker
+1. Add yaml lint checker (done)
-2. Add Github actions
+2. Add Github actions (done)
-3. Add prehooks

 # Reference